“There’s no such thing as bad weather, only unsuitable clothing”

 Market Square Shopping Centre covers a couple of city blocks over a couple of levels.
 National department stores and brands trade alongside small fashion retailers, local favourites, services and places to eat.
 Geelong and the Bellarine has developed somewhat of a reputation for vintage and eccentric warehouse shopping with outlets like KYO in Ocean Grove and Geelong Vintage Market offering unique homewares and gifts.

 Bounce, skate, climb your way around with the kids.
 Have some Supa fun at SupaTramp.
 Catering for all ages and fitness levels SupaTramp specialises in all types of high octane, adrenalin rush type activities whilst still creating a healthy, safe and fun space for kids and adults of all ages.
 Sounds cool.
 Keep up the energy with a stop at The Rock Adventure Centre.
 The Rock Adventure Centre has been Geelong's vertical obsession since 2001.
 With a huge variety of climbs from beginners to experts, gear shop, cafe and an extensive bouldering and training area.
 Still pumped for some rad action?
 Jump on the board at The Park.
 It is home to the Largest Indoor Skatepark in Australia and boasts the largest indoor Vert Ramp in the Southern Hemisphere.
 The Park has been designed to be Australia’s mecca of skateboarding and action sports including BMX, scooters and inline.
+You can activate your brain indoors too by challenging your group to solve the mystery and secure your freedom within 70 minutes at Escape Room Geelong.

 VISIT THE PAST